dorokai00/AP_dataplatform/README.md

 **API**:<br>
-- The file name API contain the code used for building our API.
+- The folder name API contains the file used for building our API.
 - HOW TO RUN IT?
 - It has been written inside the code file.